Pelicer/squad-management/README.md

 ```

 ## Final considerations
 The project was really fun to build!
 As a software engineer and team leader to a few projects it's not often that I get to just build, and when I do I always recall why I develop for a living.
 It's amazing.
 I got to put to practice a few UX concepts I'm always learning about, such as empty states in the dashboard for each of the information panels.
 Overall, a great experience.
+Finally, I did left some requirements not attended, such as:
+* **Unit testing** - Not implemented
+* **Table sort** - Sorting alphabetically only
+* **Soccer field formation change** - Not implemented
+This was due to my availability during the given timestamp, but surely something that could be implemented in a few more hours have I had the time.